jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

     )
     return {"msg": "Published stop"}
 ```
-Run FastAPI:
+Start FastAPI MQTT Bridge:
 ```
 uvicorn bridge:app --host 0.0.0.0 --port 8000
 ```

 #### 3. Robot Streaming Control

-The Raspberry Pi connects to the MQTT broker and waits for the start / stop message.
-It runs/stops GStreamer on command.
+The Raspberry Pi connects to the MQTT broker and waits for messages, then starts or stops the GStreamer accordingly.

 ```
 import paho.mqtt.client as mqtt